pism/pism/doc/sphinx/manual/modeling-choices/subglacier/basal-strength.rst

    -pseudo_plastic_q 0.2 \
    -pseudo_plastic_uthreshold 50.0

-The model's performance should be close to the pseudo-plastic implementation (Eq. :eq:`eq-pseudoplastic`), although there ought to be slightly more fast sliding, and a less diffuse onset of sliding.
+The model's performance should be close to the pseudo-plastic implementation (Eq.
+:eq:`eq-pseudoplastic`), although there ought to be slightly more fast sliding and a less diffuse onset of sliding.